 Avg Mixed-Use Sale PPSF

 B13 B26 B38 B52 B54 B60

-With the well-known Williamsburg bordering Bushwick on the west, it’s no surprise that new retail and critically-acclaimed restaurants have begun quickly migrating and finding space on Bushwick’s main thoroughfares.
-Checking out the shops, cafés and bars on Wyckoff Avenue, or around any of the major subway stations will be sure to fill your camera with weeks’ worth of Instagram-worthy photos.
+With well-known Williamsburg bordering to the west, it’s no surprise that retail and critically-acclaimed restaurants have migrated to set up shop on Bushwick’s main thoroughfares.
+A stroll along Wyckoff Avenue to check out unique retail, cafés, and bars is sure to fill your phone full of Instagram-worthy photos.

 The Bushwick Collective

 There is more artwork showcased on the streets of the neighborhood than its celebrated gallery spaces.